What is Amsterdam like to live in?

 What is a contract under the 'leegstandswet'?

 A landlord can apply for a permit to rent out his home under the 'leegstandswet'.
 This permit gives the landlord the right to rent out their home without the tenant building up tenant rights.
 The end date is therefore a set end date and the landlord can extend a temporary contract without it become an indefinite contract.
+There is a limit of 5 years that a landlord can rent using this type of contract and generally sells his apartment after this period.

 Do all lease contracts have to be signed in Dutch?